Brooklyn Tower: Tower

-The tower's exterior is clad in stone, bronze, and stainless steel.
-The design of the Dime Savings Bank Building inspired that of the tower.
+The tower's exterior is clad in stone, bronze, and stainless steel, with hexagonal shafts interspersed throughout the facade.
+The design of the Dime Savings Bank Building inspired that of the tower; in particular, the hexagonal shape of the banking hall inspired the hexagonal massing of the tower.
 Gregg Pasquarelli, one of the principal architects at SHoP, has referred to the design as both "badass" and "quite elegant".
 According to Pasquarelli, the tower was intended to be "deferential to the landmark, but not derivative".

-The base of the residential tower is clad in stone to complement the bank.
+The base of the residential tower is clad in stone to complement the bank, and the facade gradually becomes darker as it rises.
 The spacing of the tower's vertical mullions is similar to the distance between each of the bank's columns.
-The mullions are extruded from the glass curtain wall.
-The facade is designed in such a way that, when the tower is viewed from a certain angle, two adjacent sides will appear as though they are a single plane.
+The mullions are extruded from the glass curtain wall and contain sharp edges at certain locations, giving the impression of a staggered facade.
+The exterior is designed in such a way that, when the tower is viewed from a certain angle, two adjacent sides will appear as though they are a single plane.
 This was a reference to older Art Deco skyscrapers such as the Chrysler Building and Rockefeller Center.
 Pasquarelli further emphasized the tower's Art Deco origins by describing the residential tower as the "Empire State Building of Brooklyn".

 Interior

-The Brooklyn Tower will include up to 140,000 sqft of commercial space.
+The Brooklyn Tower includes up to 140,000 sqft of commercial space.
 The retail space includes one unit on the lower level and the first to fourth floors of the bank, covering around 50000 ft2, as well as a second unit covering about 30000 ft2.
 In addition, there is a commercial office space on the third floor of the tower section and a commercial gym on the fourth floor of both the tower and the bank.
-The interiors of the Brooklyn Tower's residential units are designed by Gachot Studios.
+The interiors of the Brooklyn Tower's residential units were designed by Gachot Studios.
 Interior designer Krista Ninivaggi was responsible for designing the amenity interiors, and HMWhite was the landscape architect.